massimopizzol/aligned-converter/README.md

 * `lci_to_sp.py` converts from .csv file in tabular format to Simapro CSV.
 See also [Simapro-CSV-converter](https://github.com/massimopizzol/Simapro-CSV-converter) for a previous version that uses another excel template.

-* `lci_to_bw2.py` converts from .csv file in tabular format to a dictionary taht can be written as a brightway dataase
+* `lci_to_bw2.py` converts from .csv file in tabular format to a dictionary that can be written as a Brightway2 database

-For detailed info about the tabular format of the LCI data see the [aligned-datapackage repository](https://github.com/massimopizzol/aligned-datapackage) and this [zenodo archive](xxx).
+For detailed info about the tabular format of the LCI data see the [aligned-datapackage repository](https://github.com/massimopizzol/aligned-datapackage) and this [ALIGNED T1.2 LCI data template zenodo archive](https://doi.org/10.5281/zenodo.10843472).

 Requirements: